hacky1997/snapfix/README.md

 You have a bug that only reproduces with real data.
 You need a test.
 You don't want to hand-build a factory that misses the edge case, and you don't want to copy-paste a production payload and accidentally commit a customer's email address.

-snapfix solves this with one decorator.
+Snapfix solves this with one decorator.

 ---